geogardenclub/geogardenclub.github.io/docs/user-guide/varieties.md

 <img width="300" src="/img/user-guide/variety-index-screen.png"/>

 Use the pulldown menu to quickly access a specific Variety rather than scrolling.
-The Show/Hide Sections allows you to see only certain sections of each Variety.
+The Sort By dropdown allows you to order the list by various criteria (Number of Gardens, Number of Gardeners, etc).

 ## Create a Variety